eliotstock/stake/README.md

     1. Import SSH identity: yes, GitHub, don’t allow password auth over SSH
     1. Use the [redacted] SSH public key from GitHub
     1. No extra snaps

+### ARM

+1. Grab a Radxa Rock 5B board and parts.
+Specs for mine:
+    1. 16 GB RAM
+    1. Small drive (OS) is a 64 GB eMMC
+    1. Big drive (data) is a Crucial P3 Plus PCIe 4.0 NVMe M.2 2280.
+Do NOT get an NVMe drive with a massive heat sink on it, cause it won't fit.
+Clearance is limited between the bottom of the board and the case.
+    1. Get the Radxa case/heatsink.
+No need for a fan.
+    1. Get the eMMC to USB adapter for flashing the eMMC from the host machine.
+1. Flash the OS to the MMC.
+    1. Download the latest Ubuntu image from Radxa's (releases)[https://github.com/radxa-build/rock-5b/releases] repo.
+It'll be something like `rock-5b_ubuntu_jammy_cli_b36.img.xz`.
+    1. Note that this is NOT an installer image, it's the actual OS that you're going to run.
+    1. Make sure you can uncompress `xz` files: `sudo apt install xz-utils`
+    1. `unxz rock-5b_ubuntu_jammy_cli_b36.img.xz`
+    1. Plug the USB adapter in and find out what `sd*` device it got with `sudo dmesg | tail -20`.
+Mine was `sda`.
+    1. Write the image with `sudo dd if=./rock-5b_ubuntu_jammy_cli_b36.img of=/dev/sda bs=1M`
+    1. `sudo umount /dev/sda`
+    1. Remove the USB adapter, take the little eMMC module off it and stick it on the underside of the board.

+## OS setup

+1. (Optional) Update the firmware in your router, factory reset, and reconfigure, out of an abundance of caution.
+1. (Optional) If re-installing, back up the following from the existing host.
+    1. `~/.ssh/authorized_keys`
 1. Remember `Ctrl-Alt F1` through `F6` are there for switching to new terminals and multitasking.
 1. Partition and mount the big drive
     1. `lsblck` and confirm the big drive isn't mounted yet and is called `sda`